 Sloan Digital Sky Survey

 OSU is a long-standing partner in the Sloan Digital Sky Survey.
-Our involvement has included the Sloan Supernova Survey, the study of the content and structure of the Milky Way through the 250,000 stellar spectra from the SEGUE project, chemical abundances from the APOGEE project, planet detection from MARVELS, and the extraction of cosmological and galaxy formation parameters from SDSS databases, including most recently the SDSS-IV eBOSS project.
+Our involvement has included the Sloan Supernova Survey, the study of the content and structure of the Milky Way through the 250,000 stellar spectra from the SEGUE project, chemical abundances from the APOGEE project, and the extraction of cosmological and galaxy formation parameters from SDSS databases, including most recently the SDSS-IV eBOSS project.
 OSU faculty, students, and alumni are playing a number of leading roles in the lead-up to SDSS-V to start in 2020, including development of robotic fiber positioner systems to replace the venerable plug-plate system and leadership of the Milky Way Mapper survey.

 Dark Energy Survey

 The OSU Astronomy Department and CCAPP are members of the Dark Energy Survey (DES) collaboration.
 DES is designed to probe the origin of the accelerating universe and help uncover the nature of dark energy by measuring the 14-billion-year history of cosmic expansion with high precision.
 The DECam survey camera was comissioned at the CTIO 4-meter Blanco Telescope in 2012 and the five-year survey began in 2013.